Fort Rucker confronts Coronavirus

 Fort Rucker Director of Public Affairs Jimmie Cummings, Jr. in response to a WTVY inquiry says the post is following all Centers for Disease Control and Prevention (CDC) guidelines.

 They're encouraging soldiers to take the well-known prevention measures of handwashing, coving coughs and sneezes, and cleaning commonly touched surfaces.
 You can read his complete statement below.

-In a briefing on Tuesday DOD officials at the Pentagon gave spoke about how the Armed Forces are preparing to fight the Coronavirus.
+on Tuesday DOD officials at the Pentagon gave spoke about how the Armed Forces are preparing to fight the Coronavirus.

 "The Department of Defense has had plans for dealing with disease outbreaks like this for years," said Air Force Brig.
 Gen. Paul Friedrichs, the Joint Staff surgeon.
 "Each base has a plan that is coordinated with local authorities," he added.

 "If we go back to any successful response, it starts with a strong local public health authority and good plans that are not unique to one employer, like the DOD, but to the whole community," the general said.

 "Across the force, three active-duty service members — one in South Korea, one in Europe and one in the U.S. — four family members, one government civilian, and one contractor have so far been diagnosed with COVID-19," Friedrichs said.

 Friedrichs later told reporters that the No. 1 thing he’d like to know about COVID-19 is whether it's seasonal.
 "Because if it is seasonal, then it will start to burn out in the next couple of months," he said.
 "And that buys us a little bit more time until the fall when it comes back.
 And that means that we have more time to work on medical countermeasures, work on vaccines, and all the other things that we have for the flu."